-- 1. Log into the IX10 WebUI as a user with Admin access. - 2.
+- 1. Log into the IX15 WebUI as a user with Admin access. - 2.
 On the menu, click System.
 Under Administration, click File System.

-3. Highlight a directory and click to open the directory and view the files in the directory.
+3. Highlight a directory and click 4o open the directory and view the files in the directory.

-- Log into the IX10 command line as a user with Admin access.
+- Log into the IX15 command line as a user with Admin access.
 Depending on your device configuration, you may be presented with an Access selection menu.
-Type admin to access the Admin CLI. - At the Admin CLI prompt, type ls /path/dir_name.
+Type admin to access the Admin CLI. - At the Admin CLI prompt, type ls /path/dir\name.
 For example, to display the contents of the /etc/config directory: